 As adults if we look at the world with a trauma-focused lens, we start to see where cycles of leadership and voice have broken down and the areas ‘in need,’ to rebuild from a youth LENS.

-I had the honor to interview Colby Brown, founder of The Giving Lens, to launch our new podcast series ‘Culture of Repair’ coming out next week.
-What an inspiring episode and I am so excited to follow The Giving Lens, watching the lenses they transform throughout the world.
+I had the honor to interview Colby Brown, founder of The Giving Lens, to launch the ‘Culture of Repair’ series, to learn about the lenses they transform throughout the world.

 The very talented Michael Bonocore, a lead team photojournalist and educator with The Giving Lens, was our second guest on our ‘Youth Indicators’ Series.
 It was anything short of spectacular, featuring the power of ‘youth voice and leadership,’ the evolution of tradition, and storytelling.
 While highlighting the beautiful story of Aigerem Askar, a 13-year-old Mongolian Eagle Huntress, in a cultural tradition, not historically including females and youth.